Year 1 phonics screening check

 Laura Sharp, a phonics expert with thirty years’ experience in primary education, answers the most frequently asked questions about the Year 1 phonics screening check.

 The Year 1 phonics screening check is not a formal test, but a way for teachers to ensure that children are making sufficient progress with their phonics skills to read words and that they are on track to become fluent readers who can enjoy reading for pleasure and for learning.

 Year 1 children usually take the phonics screening check in early June.
-However, due to school closures the check will not take place in June 2021.
+In 2022 this will happen in the week beginning Monday 6th June.
 Some schools may use a past paper to informally assess children’s progress.

 1. What is the Year 1 phonics screening check?

 2. What is in the phonics screening check?